Share this creepypasta on social media!TheJinx

 I never really liked my sister.
-I mean, of course I love her, but we’ve never quite gotten along.
+I mean, of course, I love her, but we’ve never quite gotten along.
 It’s more than just that “sister rivalry” thing.
 Even as I stand here now on her front lawn, I guess I’m where I’ve always been with Madeline- torn, caught between two very different girls.
 But I’m getting ahead of myself.
 It all had to start somewhere, childhood, I suppose.
 Even then we were completely different people, our personalities clashing, hard sometimes.
 She was already eight when I was born, all of a sudden someone else to share your parents with, unwelcome and hogging all the spotlight.
 And to Madeline?
 Someone who was NOT about to tag along and get in the way of her… plans.

-Everything was always plans with her, and I was never a part of them.
+Everything was always planned with her, and I was never a part of them.
 Madeline was that overachieving kid at school you hated; before that, she was the catty 4th grader who gossiped behind your back.
 And growing up, I was one of those bookish types, quiet and small.
 And THEN I’d come home from school only to find Maddy, my own personal bully, waiting for me.
 That’s when I started to play that weird little game.
 She’d lock me in the closet, and as I sat there in the dark (I know it sounds dumb, but I was so young then) I would close my eyes and wish I had a twin.

 Maybe it’d even the odds- two younger, quieter girls against one bossy older sister.
 Or maybe I just wanted somebody else to play with, someone I could share my things with.
 Whatever the reason, I had a little “mantra” I would say: “I wish I had my twin.
 I wish she was here.”
 But no matter how hard I tried to activate some imaginary power, the ‘twin’ never appeared.
 And so we grew up.
 Once college time came for Madeline, we mostly went our separate ways, and BOY, did she climb that social ladder like her life depended on it- graduated with honors, married the “boy next door,” had a baby and now she’s got her own office assisting in a law firm while, you guessed it, she’s studying for the bar exam.